azavea/azavea-branding-guide/communication/email-signature.md

 status: in_progress
 group: communication
 permalink: /communication/email-signature.html
-description: How to create your Azavea email signature.
+description: Create your Azavea email signature.

 ---
 We standardize our email signature to make sure our contacts have access to company information like our address, phone numbers, websites, and social media accounts.